V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 		2. completely stopping (stop and do sadhana)
 		3. yum also represents double(twin)

-Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it .
+Mastering Sayamya - Knowing when to contact, when to restrain and when to stop it  w.r.t to all the senses.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5MDM4Mzg4NSwxOTcwOTQ3NjY2LDkxMz
+eyJoaXN0b3J5IjpbLTk0MTMyNTg3OCwxOTcwOTQ3NjY2LDkxMz
 EzNDQ0MiwyMDQzNDU1MDUxLDU0OTk2OTI4NywtMTY2Mjk2OTUs
 LTgwOTI2Mjk4MSwtMjAxNDkzNDcwNiwxNDM0NDEyMjg0LC01Mz
 kwODYwMDRdfQ==